return42/sphkerneldoc/linux_src_doc/drivers/scsi/ipr_c.rst

 Description
 -----------

-The return value from \ :c:func:`pci_enable_msi_range`\  can not always be trusted.
 This routine sets up and initiates a test interrupt to determine if the interrupt is received via the \ :c:func:`ipr_test_intr`\  service routine.
 If the tests fails, the driver will fall back to LSI.